timemates/rrpc-kotlin/README.md

 RSProto is a framework that designed to provide ability to expose your API as RPC Services.
 It facilitates the creation of gRPC-like services from .proto files through code generation.
 The framework also provides essential core components for both server and client.

 > **Warning** <br>
-> This project is still under development and it's not production-ready.
+> This project is still under development, and it's not production-ready.
+Use it only in your toy projects.

 ## Features
 - **Gradle Plugin**: `.proto` to RSocket code generator (both client and server).
 - **Server Core** (JVM only): Interceptors, Instances API and bridge between Ktor and library.
 - **Client Core** (JVM, Web, iOS): Metadata and basic interface-markers.

+> **Known issues** <br>
+> As RSocket does not natively support client-only streaming – it's not supported by the
+> code-generator.

 ## Getting Started
 First of all, you should have the following repository: